-Edutopia is one of the many organizations, companies, and communities participating in the third annual Connected Educator Month (CEM), a celebration of online communities of practice originally developed by the U.S. Department of Education with partners.
-As with previous years, October 2014 is sure to include an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLNs) and for those just getting started.
-Explore the resources below as a guide to connecting, sharing, and collaborating with your network during October and all year long.
+Edutopia was one of the many organizations, companies, and communities participating in the fourth annual Connected Educator Month (CEM), a celebration of online communities of practice originally developed by the U.S. Department of Education with partners.
+As with previous years, October 2015 included an array of rich opportunities for informal professional development, both for educators with established professional learning networks (PLNs) and for those just getting started.

-Visit the CEM calendar often and pick and choose among the events that are most meaningful for you, whether these are forums, webinars, guided tours and community open houses, book club discussions, contests, Twitter chats, simulations, or others.
 You might want to consider attending an edcamp.
 Why?
 In "Why Edcamp?"
-Kristin Swanson discusses how these educator-driven "unconferences" present invaluable opportunities for learning, growing, connecting, and sharing.
-All edcamps taking place during October will be part of this year's celebration.
+Kristen Swanson discusses how these educator-driven "unconferences" present invaluable opportunities for learning, growing, connecting, and sharing.
 You can find the complete edcamp calendar on the edcamp website or on Edutopia's events page, updated weekly.

-If you miss one of the hundreds of events during CEM 2014, visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
+If you missed one of the hundreds of events during CEM 2015, visit the CEM Archives for access to recordings, transcripts, and other professional-development resources from October.
 The archived events are searchable by audience, event type, and topic.
 The Connected Educators website also maintains a showcase of opportunities for sustained professional development in the form of courses, classes, and clubs.

 4. With New Tools: Experiment with connection tools and technologies.
 If possible, find a colleague to join you.
 The Connected Educator Starter Kit guides you step-by-step through many of the ways you can connect and collaborate via social media, wikis, blogs, and multimedia tools.
 Here are a few other ideas to explore: